eProsima/Fast-DDS/examples/cpp/custom_payload_pool/README.md

 To launch this test open two different consoles:

-In the first one launch: `./CustomPayloadPoolExample publisher` (or `CustomPayloadPoolExample.exe publisher` on Windows).
+In the first one launch: `./HelloWorldExample publisher` (or `HelloWorldExample.exe publisher` on Windows).
-In the second one: `./CustomPayloadPoolExample subscriber` (or `CustomPayloadPoolExample.exe subscriber` on Windows).
+In the second one: `./HelloWorldExample subscriber` (or `HelloWorldExample.exe subscriber` on Windows).

 The endpoints will match and communicate with the custom payload pool.